plone/training/ttw/rapido.rst

 We will need to:

-- create a new block to handle our :py:func:`reset` function,
+- create a new block to handle our :func:`reset` function,
 - add a content rule to our Plone site,
 - assign the rule to the proper location.